 It is best to use soil based substrates such as humus bricks, spider life, peat moss or eco-earth.
 Another option is compost or potting soil without fertilisers.
-The substrate should be at least 2-3 inches deep.
-There should be hides and live or artificial plants for decoration.
+The substrate should be at least 6-8 inches deep as this species will burrow.
+There should be plenty of hides and live or artificial plants for the spider to explore.
 Be careful not to fill the enclosure too much as the spider will still need space to move and moult.